merely-useful/py-rse/chapters/chapter-abstracts.md

 because each level overrides the ones above it.
 Often,
-a pre-existing standard such as the YAML or INI syntax is used to write these configuration files.
+a pre-existing standard such as the YAML or INI syntax is used to write configuration files.
-Saving and sharing these configuration files makes it easy for researchers programs with the same settings, which reduces the risk for errors and increases reproducibility.
+Saving and sharing these configuration files makes it easy for researchers to run programs with the same settings, which reduces the risk of errors and increases reproducibility.

 ## 11. Testing Software